 Research Scholarship Opportunities for Underrepresented Populations

-Expanding the scientific community at the Center to include scholars who are Black, Indigenous, and Persons of Color will improve the quality of the research and its broader impact in the world, provide scholarship and training opportunities to support the exceptional work and development of students and professionals from populations who have been historically underrepresented or not represented at the Center.
+In addition to an organizational focus on equity and inclusion, we are deliberately expanding the scientific community at the Center to engage scholars who are Black, Indigenous and Persons of Color.
+Simply put, who leads and implements research influences what is done, how it is done and what meaning is made of the outcome of the work.The Center will provide scholarship and training opportunities to support the exceptional work and development of students and professionals from populations who have been historically underrepresented or not represented at the Center.

 One of the early initiatives to support exceptional undergraduate scholars is the McNair/Center for Healthy Minds Scholars Program for underrepresented undergraduate students.
-In partnership with the University of Wisconsin Division of Diversity, Equity and Educational Achievement (DDEEA), this initiative will provide underrepresented undergraduate students with research opportunities at the Center, contribute to developing advanced research skills and knowledge to support their future academic pursuits, as well as further support their already established trajectories toward advance education and entry into scientific professions.
-The recipients of this Scholarship will be selected by teams representing both the Division of Diversity, Equity and Educational Achievement and the Center for Healthy Minds.
-Please see UW–Madison McNair Scholars Program for information about the long standing McNair Scholars Program at UW–Madison.
+In partnership with the University of Wisconsin Division of Diversity, Equity and Educational Achievement (DDEEA), this initiative provides underrepresented undergraduate students with research opportunities at the Center.
+It contributes to developing advanced research skills and knowledge to support their future academic pursuits, as well as further support their already established trajectories toward advanced education and entry into scientific professions.
+Participants in this program are selected by teams representing both the Division of Diversity, Equity and Educational Achievement at the University of Wisconsin, and the Center for Healthy Minds.
+Please see UW–Madison's McNair Scholars Program website https://mcnair.wisc.edu/ for information about this long standing program.

-For graduate-level students and postdoctoral professionals, scholarships will be offered by the Center for Healthy Minds to support underrepresented scholars and also provide leadership development opportunities to support the scholars’ paths towards becoming professional researchers, faculty and staff.
-Equally important, these advanced scholars will contribute to improving the research and related activities of the Center.
+For graduate-level students and postdoctoral professionals, funding from generous donors will support underrepresented scholars as well as provide leadership development opportunities to support the scholars’ paths towards becoming professional researchers, faculty and staff.

 The Loka Initiative